 Accurately monitoring the air we breathe is the first step to addressing air pollution.
 Unfortunately, state, local and Tribal air agencies - who run most of the nation's air quality monitoring system - have been perennially underfunded, and many areas are operating with outof-date monitors.
-According to a recent report from the Government Accountability Office, there has actually been a 20% decrease in funds, adjusted for inflation, since 2004.1 Grant dollars provided under Section 103 and 105 of the Clean Air Act help fund air quality monitoring work, which informs the public of risks to their health and identifies areas in need of cleanup.
-We were pleased to see funds included in the recently passed American Rescue Plan, but we know that more is needed so that state, local and Tribal air agencies can add, upgrade and maintain air monitors and improve engagement with the public to protect health, as part of a multi-year, sustained investment in these critical programs.
-Please provide \$321.5 million for State and Local Air Quality Management Categorical Grants and \$31 million for Tribal Air Quality Management Categorical Grants.
+The Government Accountability Office release a report in 2020 showing that there has been a 20% decrease in funds, adjusted for inflation, since 2004.
+Grant dollars provided under Section 103 and 105 of the Clean Air Act help fund air quality monitoring work, which informs the public of risks to their health and identifies areas in need of cleanup.
+We appreciated additional funds that were provided in the American Rescue Plan, but we know that more, regular and consistent funding is needed so that state, local and Tribal air agencies can add, upgrade and maintain air monitors and improve engagement with the public to protect health, as part of a multi-year, sustained investment in these critical programs.
+The National Association of Clean Air Agencies, an organization that represents many of the Section 103 and 105 recipients, surveyed its members to determine what they will need to successfully implement their programs under current and anticipated federal requirements.
+The results showed that air agencies need large increases if they are to adequately protect health by monitoring air pollution levels.
+Please provide \$500 million for State and Local Air Quality Management Categorical Grants and \$33 million for Tribal Air Quality Management Categorical Grants.